urllib3/urllib3/docs/user-guide.rst

 While you can disable certification verification, it is highly recommend to leave it on.

-In order to enable certificate verification you will need a set of root certificates.
+For certificate verification to work properly you will need a set of root certificates.
 Unless otherwise specified urllib3 will try to load the default system certificate stores.
 The most reliable cross-platform method is to use the `certifi <https://certifi.io/>`_ package which provides Mozilla's root certificate bundle::